Arronnes

 Arronnes (/fr/; Arona) is a commune in the Allier department in the Auvergne-Rhône-Alpes region of central France.

-The inhabitants of the commune are known as Arronnais or Arronnaises.
+The inhabitants of the commune are known as Arronnais or Arronnaises in French.

 Geography

 Arronnes is located some 18 km south-east of Vichy and 6 km west by south-west of Le Mayet-de-Montagne.
 Access to the commune is by the D995 road from Cusset in the north-west passing through the heart of the commune and the village and continuing south-east to Ferrières-sur-Sichon.
 Apart from the village there are the hamlets of Les Fours, Doyat, Les Barlets, and Les Etangs in the south of the commune.
 There are substantial forests spread over the commune occupying about 60% of the land area with the balance farmland.

 The Sichon river flows from the south-east to the north-west of the commune joined by its tributary the Vareille at the village and continuing north-west to join the Allier in Vichy.